Louise Benzimra, BA (Hons), Cert. Psych and Pdip. Psych. BPC reg.

 Sometimes we just need a safe space to share and discuss our difficulties.
 Sometimes we need someone who will listen, with care and empathy.
 I offer an opportunity to reflect together on whatever you need to bring, without judgement and in a confidential setting.

-When you contact me, I will call you back so we can arrange to meet at a time that works for you.
+When you email me, I will contact you so we can arrange to meet at a time that works for you.
 In the first instance this can be for up to one and a half hours.
 This will give us a chance to explore if we might be able to work together.